F5 BIG-IP iRules

 - SSH or TMSH access to the F5 device

-- Two iRule files (provided by Centinel support)
+validator.centinelanalytica.com - Two iRule files (provided by Centinel support)

-DNS configuration required
+DNS resolver required

 Download the Centinel F5 iRules package: